Fresh From Origin

 There is an important distinction between traditional jasmine tea and those using a modern timesaving method.
 The tradition method requires the layering of freshly picked jasmine flowers over a bed of tea leaves and left to infuse the scent.
 The flowers are then removed and the processed repeated up to five times.
 The entire procedure can take weeks, which led to the creation of the shortcut approach.

 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "bi tan piao xue (snow drop jasmine) strong" tea to firstname.lastname@example.org

 Zhang Zi Hua

 How long have you been growing tea and what got your started?

 I began to work in tea when I was 20, my parents are tea farmers, so I work as well...

 Can you describe a typical day out in the field?

 I work from 8am to 4pm.
 My main job is plucking.

 What is your favorite part of growing tea?